berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

 ![Monthly](https://github.com/user-attachments/assets/4d66c5f8-f5d3-4978-a888-bef9a6e56a92)

    - The best season is summer for two types of user.
+It's going in order spring and winter.

    - The best month for members is August, for casuals is July.

+   - The gap between members and casuals getting smaller in July.

    -
 ### Daily